Research and Scholarship Policy

 - undertaking advanced specialised practice or scholarly secondments;

 - creative performances that demonstrably inform learning and teaching, or supervision.

 Scholarship does not include activities or professional development unrelated to teaching or supervision in the faculty member’s discipline of expertise.
-This includes attendance at conferences or membership of a professional body.

 Definition of High Quality Research